progit/progit/de/01-introduction/01-chapter1.markdown

 One of the more popular VCS tools was a system called rcs, which is still distributed with many computers today.
 Even the popular Mac OS X operating system includes the  rcs command when you install the Developer Tools.
 This tool basically works by keeping patch sets (that is, the differences between files) from one change to another in a special format on disk; it can then re-create what any file looked like at any point in time by adding up all the patches.

 Eines der populärsten Versionskontrollsystem war rcs, und es wird heute immer noch mit vielen Computern ausgeliefert.
-Z.B. umfaßt auch das beliebte Betriebssystem Mac OS X den Befehl rcs, wenn du die Developer Tools installierst.
+Z.B. umfaßt auch das beliebte Betriebssystem Mac OS X den Befehl rcs, wenn Du die Developer Tools installierst.
 Dieser Befehl arbeitet nach dem Prinzip, daß er für jede Änderung einen Patch (d.h. eine Kodierung der Unterschiede, die eine Änderung an einer oder mehreren Dateien umfaßt) in einem speziellen Format in einer Datei auf der Festplatte speichert.

 ### Centralized Version Control Systems ###